vinaychilukuri/vinaychilukuri.github.io/_cases/1 - aktivlearn.md

 ### Bringing an element of play
 ![img]({{page.img_dir}}/al_web_road.png)
+*The initial idea was to create various themes like the above and let the client pick a theme from one of them suiting to their need.*

 With inputs from the product manager, I began making the course of the training into a visual journey.
-The initial idea was to create various themes like this and let the client pick a theme from one of them — translating the serious environment of an LMS into a slightly playful world.
+The intent was to translate the often serious environment of an LMS into a playful world.

 ## ACT 2 - A shift to Mobile

-The initial idea was to make a mobile app that would supplement the desktop version.
-It would not have feature parity with that of the desktop LMS and would only have a subset of features that can make it as an MVP (Minimum Viable Product).
-However, with the organization deciding to have the overall product strategy shift to mobile, there was a sudden emphasis on the LMS being the first project to go mobile.
+With an organizational shift of product strategy to mobile, the management prioritized the mobile experience of the learning management system over it's web counterpart.

-So, the mobile system needed to have the same robust usability as of the web interface with an added layer of persuasive mechanisms for the user to be engaged through the training duration.
+The mobile system needed to have robust usability with an added layer of persuasive mechanics, to further engage the learners.
+The intent was to port this layer to the web interface, post the app's release.

 #### Navigation on mobile